 - Provide a daily update on the attendance of pupils on SAMS

-- Make and submit a simple School Development Plan and a School Budget to lay out how the school will spend their money.
+- Make and submit a simple school development plan and budget to lay out how the school will spend their money.
 Templates are provided to schools.

 - Open a school bank account.